Marcelino Moreno

-Damián Marcelino Moreno (born 25 June 1994) is an Argentine professional footballer who plays as an attacking midfielder for Brasileiro Série A club Coritiba on loan from Atlanta United.
+Damián Marcelino Moreno (born 25 June 1995) is an Argentine professional footballer who plays as an attacking midfielder for Argentine Primera División club Lanús.

 Club career

 Lanús

 Moreno had spells with Atlético Palmira and Boca Juniors during his youth career, prior to moving on to join Lanús where he featured at the 2016 U-20 Copa Libertadores.
 In 2015, Moreno joined Talleres of Torneo Federal A on loan.
 However, a year later, Moreno rejoined Argentine Primera División side Lanús after not playing for Talleres' first-team.
 He made his senior debut for Lanús on 19 July 2016 in a Copa Argentina win over San Martín de Formosa, before making his professional league debut against former club Boca Juniors on 28 August.
 In his debut season of 2016–17, Moreno featured twenty-eight times in all competitions.

 Moreno scored his first senior goal in March 2019 against Belgrano.

 Atlanta United

 On 22 September 2020, following one hundred and twelve appearances and six goals for Lanús, Moreno departed to the United States with Major League Soccer team Atlanta United; signing as a designated player for an undisclosed fee.
 He debuted in a home defeat to the New York Red Bulls on 11 October, which preceded six further appearances in the 2020 campaign; he also netted penalties in November against FC Cincinnati and Columbus Crew SC.